MossDog/MusicVisuals/README.md

 }
 ```

-# What Are We Most Proud Of?
+# What We Are Proud Of
 We are most proud of how we came together at multiple times over the last few weeks to really work together to make sure that we were on the same page.
 In our future careers, we will most certainly be faced with working in teams with other programmers, and this experience has helped immensely with gaining experience in working together with others, coming to compromises and discussions over what should be done next.

 # Video